stacksync/desktop/README.md

-In general terms, StackSync can be divided into three main blocks: clients (desktop and mobile), synchronization service (SyncService) and storage service (Swift, Amazon S3, FTP...).
+In general terms, StackSync can be divided into three main blocks: clients (desktop and mobile), synchronization service (SyncService) and storage service (OpenStack Swift).
 An overview of the architecture with the main components and their interaction is shown in the following image.

 <p align="center">